jon-moreira/JZoopraxiscope/README.md

 		<script src="https://ajax.googleapis.com/ajax/libs/jqueryui/1.8.18/jquery-ui.js"></script>

-3. Prepare the static sequense.
+3. Prepare the static sequence.
 Every frame must have the same width and be attached to his previous frame in a horizontal image.
 Refer to the included file 'jzoo.jpg'
 <pre>
 +------------+------------+------------+------------+
 |  Frame 1   |  Frame 2   |  Frame 3   |  Frame 4   |